conorluddy/sanity-gatsby5/README.md

 Experimenting with using Sanity.io as a headless CMS with a Gatsby 5 front-end.
+Bare minimum at the moment, builds static pages from content hosted with Sanity.io and deploys it to Github pages.

+---

 Original Readme below